gemini3d/gemini3d/README.md

 brew install ninja
 ```

-Gemini scripts used to load and check data use Python &ge; 3.5.
+Gemini scripts used to load and check data use Python &ge; 3.6.
-These scripts are installed by:
+These scripts are installed from the *top level gemini directory* by:

 ```sh
 python3 setup.py develop --user